proxmox/proxmox-backup/docs/tape-backup.rst

 Also consider that you need to read data first from your datastore (disk).
 But a single spinning disk is unable to deliver data at this rate.
-We meassured a maximum rate about 100MB/s in practive, so it takes 33 hours to read 12TB to fill up a LTO8 tape.
-So if you want to run your tape at full speed, please make sure that the source datastore is able to delive that performance (use SSDs).
+We meassured a maximum rate about 60MB/s to 100MB/s in practive, so it takes 33 hours to read 12TB to fill up a LTO8 tape.
+If you want to run your tape at full speed, please make sure that the source datastore is able to delive that performance (use SSDs).